jchabsi/RunnerAttitude/README.md

 What’s New

+Version 1.14.0
+- When switching between vertical meters and floors climbed changes the icon
+- New theme: Golden Trophy
+- Code improvements

 Version 1.13.0
 - Updated to CIQ SDK 4.0.x for new devices support
 - Venu 2 and Venu 2S layouts